riganti/dotvvm/dotnetSummer.md

 ## Prague event

 Together with PEACHPIE Compiler Platform, we are organizing an event on **11 August** in Prague.
 Come to this all-day event, network with the community, contribute to some open source project, and meet the authors of Czech projects DotVVM and Peachpie.
-You can find more information at [geekcore.cz  - registarion portal in czech](https://www.geekcore.cz/events/6085) or at [Facebook](https://www.facebook.com/events/574625029377690)
+You can find more information at [geekcore.cz  - registration portal in czech](https://www.geekcore.cz/events/6085) or at [Facebook](https://www.facebook.com/events/574625029377690)